OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 ..
     Sect<14.5.4>

-The “subject_name” element for a signed permissions XML document must match the “Subject:” field provided by the accompanying Identity Certificate which is transmitted during participant discovery, authentication, and authorization.
+The "subject_name" element for a signed permissions XML document must match the "Subject:" field provided by the accompanying Identity Certificate which is transmitted during participant discovery, authentication, and authorization.
 This ensures that the permissions granted by the Permissions CA do, in fact, correspond to the identity provided.

 .. _dds_security--examples-in-the-opendds-source-code-repository: